Deltinha/deltinha/README.md

 I'm Moisés.
 A full-stack developer and pursuing my bachelor in electrical engineering.
 I've done projects using React JS, NodeJS, ExpresJS and PostgreSQL.
 - 🌱 I’m currently learning about end to end testing with **Cypress**.
 - 👯 I’m looking to collaborate on **Open Source**.
-Especially if you use some of the above mentioned technologies.
+Especially the ones that use some of the above mentioned technologies.
 - 😄 Pronouns: he/ his.
 - 📫 How to reach me: **[moisesbrandao@ufpi.edu.br](mailto:moisesbrandao@ufpi.edu.br)**